A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 In recent months, “scarecrow” fit better still.
 His skin had burned and roughened like burlap after working all summer as a deckhand, soft patrician hands torn and blistered.
 He preferred them that way, refusing to let Irena apply her balms with the same feral abandon that resisted any attempt to attack his sable rat’s nest with a comb.
 About a palm taller than his sister, that still left him on the short side.
 Ironically, Corvinus compensated for this by slouching everywhere.
 Since no one knew his real height, most added a few mental inches.
 Similarly, a loose tunica hid his true weight, or lack thereof.
 The siblings had starved together during the siege, but while Irena gradually managed to add a little meat back onto her bones, her brother remained an anorexic skeleton, dangerously undernourished yet inexplicably nauseous at even the thought of eating.

 That hadn’t always been the case, just like he hadn’t always been mute.
-A year ago, Corvinus had stood on the brink of achieving everything he ever dreamed: a thriving business, a beautiful wife, a baby on the way.
+A year ago, Corvinus had stood on the brink of achieving everything he’d ever dreamed: a thriving business, a beautiful wife, a baby on the way.
 Now his black, matte eyes sucked light itself into their infinite depths, nourishing something dark and unspeakable.

 The guilt of pillaged memory tortured him doubly.
-Mobs torching his medical supply warehouse in search for anything edible – that he recalled – but how had his wife died?
+Mobs torching his medical supply warehouse in search for anything edible – that he recalled, but how had his wife died?
 He’d simply woken up one morning to an empty house, head swirling, stomach churning, unable to speak a single word.

 Irena wouldn’t tell him what had happened, pleading ignorance.

-Frustrated from her lies, Corvinus simply walked out of their insula and kept walking until he reached the sea.
+Frustrated by her lies, Corvinus finally stormed out of their insula and kept walking until he reached the sea.
 He mimed his way into a job, hoping to lose himself in a new life – or the waves if all else failed.
-A fall from those high masts would do the trick just as well.
+A fall from those high masts would do the trick, too.

 No such luck.
 His sister had eventually tracked him down, begging him to join her on some insane quest.
 They were all each other had left.
 What could he say?